 You have no doubt heard of both SWOT and PESTLE analysis but may not be sure how to effectively complete them for your business.
-This guide covers everything you need to know about conducting a SWOT and PESTLE analysis for your business, with a comprehensive breakdown of each section, and a free downloadable resource for you to use in your business.
+This guide covers everything you need to know about conducting a SWOT and PESTLE analysis for your business, with a comprehensive breakdown of each section, and a free SWOT & PESTLE template for your business to use.
 While this blog will cover in-depth everything you need to know, we implore you to download the free resources which can be used by your business to achieve excellence and competitive advantage.

 It is wise to do a PESTLE analysis before a SWOT analysis because the information you gather from your PESTLE analysis will help you fill out your SWOT analysis.
 PESTLE analysis can help massively for the opportunities and threats section.